 Focusing on the good is a much more enjoyable way to spend your time rather than moaning about things.
 Try to avoid other people who enjoy saying how awful the company or your job is and seek to reinforce your positive mindset.
 Choose a word to focus on that can help you stay positive.

 Research shows that we are happier and more confident when we can use our core strengths at work on a regular basis.
 Do a simple audit of how you use your strengths at work and look for ways you can do that more.
 Want to discover or remind yourself of your core strengths?
 You can take the free VIA Strengths Survey.

 Plan to learn and grow

 Take control of your own learning and development by being proactive about what you want.
-Check in with yourself about skills or qualifications you’d like to acquire to either broaden your current role or to be more specialist in your role.
+Check in with yourself about skills or qualifications that could either broaden your current role or help you become more specialist in your role.
 Look at a variety of ways you can access this from either formal or informal learning, and make a plan to avoid drifting.
-Its your responsibility to fulfill your potential.
+It’s your responsibility to fulfill your potential.

 Fix the things that annoy you

 What is getting on your nerves?
-And is it within your control to fix it?
+Is it within your control to fix it?
 If it is then make some changes.
-It could be minor such as there is never milk in the fridge for tea/coffee – organise a rota to buy it, or more significant such as your supervision sessions with your boss are always cancelled – put it writing that you would like to have them on a regular basis.
+It could be minor such as there is never milk in the fridge for tea or coffee.
+Organise a rota to buy it.
+It could be more significant such as your supervision sessions with your boss are always cancelled.
+Put it in writing that you would like to have them on a regular basis.
 Whatever it is, try and resolve it, and if it’s out of your control, accept that you can’t fix it and move past it.

 Do your utmost to make it work, to try and fall back in love with your job.
 But if it’s not possible, don’t stay in a job you don’t love – make a change, and if you need help with that please get in touch.